Connie Chan (politician): 2024 election

 Chan sought reelection in 2024, running again against Philhour in a rematch of the 2020 race.
 The race was described as "hotly contested" by the San Francisco Chronicle.
-As was the case in the campaign four years earlier, Chan ran as a progressive while Philhour has run as a centrist/moderate.
+As was the case in the campaign four years earlier, Chan ran as a progressive while Philhour has run as an establishment oriented pragmatist.

 Chan won her reelection in a count that was called on November 11.
 The final vote tally after the ranked-choice election was 51.90% for Chan and 48.10% for Philhour.

 2026 congressional campaign

 Chan announced her 2026 candidacy for California's 11th congressional district on November 20, 2025, after incumbent Nancy Pelosi stated on November 6 that she would retire at the end of her term.
+Pelosi endorsed Chan on May 18, 2026.
+Chan and state senator Scott Wiener advanced to the general election in the June 2 primary.

 Personal life

-Chan's long time partner, Ed, is a member of the San Francisco Fire Department.
-The couple has a son.
-Like many Chinese-American women of her generation, she is named after American news anchor Connie Chung.
+Chan's longtime partner, Ed, is a member of the San Francisco Fire Department.
+The couple have a son.